 Minimum age requirement is 18.

-Classes are held at a variety of indoor and outdoor locations.
+Classes are held at a variety of indoor and outdoor locations and times.
 Everyone is welcome, but our location varies and our doors are locked, so please contact us ahead of time.
 Wear comfortable clothing and bare feet.

 The Rideau Lakes Aikikokaido system has a complete curriculum of belt levels.
 All participants wear white belts, or as they progress - white belts and hakamas (black pleated pants) - regardless of rank.